 Review: Paper Butterflies

 This book made me cry.
 For real.
 Actual tears people, actual tears.
 I read it on holiday, alone in my hotel room after a day skiing.
-Or rather, I started it on the plane and then finished it in my hotel room and I had to text My Best Guy and tell him I needed rescuing because I had a massive sad.
+Or rather, I started it on the plane and then finished it in my hotel room and I had to text my friend and tell him I needed rescuing because I had a massive sad.
 When he rang me to ask what on earth I was talking about I burst into tears, which, well way to go Jo, way to go.

 ‘What’s it about,’ he asked me when he came to save me and take me for vin chaud, and then ‘Jesus Christ’ when I told him.